GabeMaldonado/GabeMaldonado.github.io/_posts/2020-08-26-Bokeh_Basics_II.md

   </body>

 ## Creating a Color Bar Graph

-Color Bars can quick help us understand our data as the color palette changes based on the magnitude/intensity of the values.
+Color Bars can quickly help us understand our data as the color palette changes based on the magnitude/intensity of the values.
 We can reuse the car dataset to illustrate this concept by graphing the relationship between MPG/Horsepoer and the car's weight.

 ```python